pzmarzly/x11-input-mirror/README.md

 ## Security

+It is **highly** recommended to just tunnel the traffic over SSH/OpenVPN/WireGuard etc.

-You can enable encryption by setting `password` to be a non-empty string (12 characters or more is required).
-However, if an attacker has been recording your traffic and gets your password, they will be able to decrypt all the traffic they recorder (no PFS).
-This program simply uses XChaCha20 with key being derived from password, and random initial nonce being sent in plaintext.
+There is an over-engineered ugly built-in encryption though, which you set up in `SecurityConfig.toml`.
+Setting `password = ""` will disable it.
+Set it to a non-empty string (12 characters or more is required) to enable.
+If an attacker has been recording your traffic and gets your password, they will be able to decrypt all the traffic they recorded (no PFS).
+This program simply uses XChaCha20 with password as a key, and random initial nonce being sent in plaintext.
 Then message is sent twice, encrypted using different nonces, as a simple integrity check.

-If you need more security, disable built-in encryption (by setting `password = ""`) and tunnel the traffic over SSH/OpenVPN/WireGuard etc.

 ## Installation